DreamOfTheRedChamber/system-design-interviews/mysql.md

 	- MySQL XA
 	- Spring JTA

 ##### Query Cross shard
+* Query types:
+	- Join queries:
+	- count queries:
+	- order by queries:

-* When data
+* Solutions:
+	* Aggregate query result for different shard within application code.
 	* Usually use two sets of data to solve the problem
 		- One data is based on unique sharding key.
 		- The other one is data replicated asynchronously to Elasticsearch or Solr.

 ##### Unique global key
 * UUID